 Ferruccio Elio Arturo Lamborghini was born on April 28, 1916, to grape farmers Antonio and Evelina Lamborghini in Renazzo di Cento, Italy.
 As he grew up, young Ferruccio was drawn more to the mechanics of farming machinery instead of the farming lifestyle of his parents.

 After WW2, Ferruccio recognized there was an emerging market for agricultural machinery and began to build “Carioca” tractors from engine and differential parts from 6-cylinder Morris trucks that the British forces left in Italy when they left to return home.

 With gasoline prohibitively expensive, he built a unique fuel automizer that allowed his new tractors to be started with gas and then switched over to cheaper diesel fuel.
 The new Carioca tractors began selling so phonemically well that Ferruccio decided to officially found a new company, Lamborghini Trattori, so he could manufacture as many tractors as he could to satisfy the demand.

 With the continued success of his “Carioca” tractors, Lamborghini’s increased wealth allowed him to purchase more expensive and faster cars.

-Included in Lamborghinis collection of cars were two Ferraris, a white one for his personal use, and a black one for his wife.
-Even though he thought Ferrari cars were good, he believed they were too noisy and rough to be proper road cars, more suited to be sold as track cars instead.
+Included in Lamborghini’s collection of vehicles were two Ferraris, a white one for his personal use, and a black one for his wife.
+Even though he thought his Ferrari cars were good, he believed they were too noisy and rough to be proper road cars, more suited to be sold as track vehicles instead.

 When he met Enzo Ferrari to discuss the issues with his Ferraris, he complained to the mighty “il Commendatore” about using cheap, commercial products.
 Displeased, Enzo suggested he should stick to agricultural equipment.